Policy on Copyrights Ownership of Course Materials

 Policy Review and Revisions

-This policy shall be reviewed by the Faculty Senate every 5 years, or more often, if requested by the Provost, Faculty Senate, or university attorney.
-An ad hoc review committee will be created by the Provost for this purpose.
+This policy shall be reviewed by the Faculty Senate every 5 years, or more often, if requested by the Provost and Chief Operating Officer, Faculty Senate, or university attorney.
+An ad hoc review committee will be created by the Provost and Chief Operating Officer for this purpose.

 Brown University Invention Policy and Copyright Policy.
 Retrieved 3/9/2015.

 Levine, P. B. & Russell, M. G. (October, 2012).
 Course rights in cyberspace: Ownership issues in online education.
 Mediax at Stanford University.
 Medix.stanford.edu.

 Peterson, R. (January, 2003).
 Ownership of online course material.
 Educause Center for Applied Research Bulletin.

 State University of New York (SUNY) (2015).
 Copyright and faculty ownership of intellectual property.
 Retrieved 3/9/2015

 Twigg, C. A. (2000).
 Who owns online courses and course material?
 Intellectual property policies for a new learning environment.
 The Center for Academic Transformation at Rensselaer Polytechnic Institute.